chigozienri/tahquitz/README.md

 Climbing topos for Tahquitz
 ===========================

+Because of Microsoft's harmful activities in AI, I am moving from github to https://bitbucket.org/ben-crowell/ .
+These climbing topos are now at https://bitbucket.org/ben-crowell/tahquitz .
+Please update external links.

 This is a collection of rock-climbing topos for Tahquitz.
 They're designed to be printer-friendly and usable in black and white.
 The whole thing can be downloaded as a single multi-page PDF file, from